seanbell/opensurfaces/README.md

 **Windows**:
 If you're on Windows, install [VirtualBox](https://www.virtualbox.org/) and run Ubuntu 12.04 as a virtual machine.
-Some of the required packages for OpenSurfaces don't have Windows versions, so it's not worth the effort to try and port this to Windows.
+Some of the required packages for OpenSurfaces don't have Windows versions, so I wouldn't even try porting this.

 **Mac**:
 This might run on Mac OSX.
 The core django code should run, but you may need